Karl-Jesko von Puttkamer: Military service

-Hitler's final days
+1945

 At the end of January 1945 a Pomeranian Volkssturm battalion was commanded by Baron von Puttkamer.
 This force was commanded by officers in their World War I uniforms and old service pistols with farmers without weapons, only armed with their Volkssturm armbands.
 After the unit was unable to reach the city of Schneidemuhl to obtain arms and when their train took Soviet tank fire, Puttkamer returned his men to their village and determined that they were not going to throw lives away and "put away the old uniform, which become dishonored 'under these Hitlers and Himmlers'".

 On 20 April 1945, Hitler told his staff: "The situation during the last few days has changed to such an extent that I am forced to reduce my staff."

 On 20 April, Puttkamer, Dr. Theodor Morell, Dr. Hugo Blaschke, Albert Bormann, secretaries Johanna Wolf, Christa Schroeder and several others were ordered by Hitler to leave Berlin by aircraft for the Obersalzberg.
 The group flew out of Berlin on different flights by aircraft of the Fliegerstaffel des Führers over the following three days.
 Puttkamer's flight left Berlin on 21 April.
 Puttkamer was ordered to the Berghof to destroy Hitler's papers and personal belongings there.
 Therefore, Puttkamer was not with Hitler during his final few days in the Führerbunker.
-Following the German surrender on 8 May 1945, Puttkamer was held in captivity until May 1947.
+Following the German surrender on 8 May 1945, Puttkamer was held in American captivity until May 1947.